-"The thinking behind that law is [that] it's a discriminatory practice to ask someone about what they made previously because it disproportionately affects women and people of color — who historically make less from the outset of their careers," says Sarah Brafman, an attorney at the legal advocacy organization A Better Balance.
+"The thinking behind that law is [that] it's a discriminatory practice to ask someone about what they made previously because it disproportionately affects women and people of colour — who historically make less from the outset of their careers," says Sarah Brafman, an attorney at the legal advocacy organisation A Better Balance.

 "It might not be the case that an employer is overtly trying to discriminate and run afoul of the law, but they know that when they ask a woman what she made previously, she probably will have made less — and so they're going to end up paying the woman less than they pay the man.
 This law is saying that is a form of sex discrimination, race discrimination, and wage discrimination."

 Although some employers contest that banning questions about salary history will make it more difficult for them to screen job applicants, significant research shows that salary negotiations often penalise qualified applicants.
 If women don't negotiate, they stand to lose significant amounts of money over their lifetimes.
 If they do negotiate (something they now try at comparable rates to men), they are often penalised for asking for more money.
 And if they fail to disclose their earnings, they can be discounted wholesale.

 A 2017 survey from PayScale revealed that "a woman who was asked about her salary history and refused to disclose was actually offered 1.8% less than a woman who was asked and did disclose.
 Meanwhile, if a man refused to disclose when asked about salary history, he received an offer that was 1.2% higher than a man who did."

 Brafman explains that anti-salary disclosure laws are part of ongoing efforts to further equal pay and fairness for oft-targeted workers.
 These laws are focused on all the places pay comes up during negotiations.